Advising for Law School

 What if I want to work a few years before going on to law school?

-Only about 50% of the first year students in most law schools entered directly from college.
+Only about half of the first-year students in most law schools matriculate immediately after completing the undergraduate degree, and that number is even lower among WashU grads; these days only 25-30% of our students are applying as seniors.
 Working for a year or more before beginning law study can help you decide if law school is really right for you.
 You will also gain maturity and experience that may make you a more focused and successful law student.